nuxeo/doc.nuxeo.com-content/src/userdoc/document-types.md

 ## Documents Evolution

-The evolution of a document, each time contributors edit it, constitutes its life cycle.
-This life cycle is composed of the following states:
+The evolution of a document, each time contributors edit it, constitutes its lifecycle.
+This lifecycle is composed of the following states:

 * **Project**: the document has been created and it can be modified;
 * **Approved**: the document has been approved and is considered as valid.
-Modifying it makes it back to project life cycle state;
+Modifying it makes it back to project lifecycle state;
 * **Obsolete**: the document is not accurate anymore and, for instance, has been replaced by a new version;
 * **Deleted**: the document is moved into the workspace or folder trash.

-To change the life cycle state of a document, you need to submit it to a [workflow]({{page page='workflows'}}).
+To change the lifecycle state of a document, you need to submit it to a [workflow]({{page page='workflows'}}).

 ## Containers Logic